supercam/greybox/docs/projects.md

 Projects that I have contributed to.

 Legend

-Title
+- Title
-a. client or personal
+	* a. client or personal
-b. budget or language
+	* b. budget or language

+Professional:

 1. Mobile Device Management Deployment into org of 1200 users.
 	1. Client / 1200 person org